johann-solo/om-go/site/content/blog/2017-08-21-indian-grilled-spiced-corn.md

 image: null
 categories: blog
 tags: food
-excerpt: <p>Otherwise know as street style Bhutta masala corn &mdash; a great alternative flavour to spice up your grilled corn<p>
+excerpt: Otherwise know as street style Bhutta masala corn &mdash; a great alternative flavour to spice up your grilled corn
 ---
 When it comes to grilled corn I love all ways of preparing it.
 From a simple smear of butter and sprinkle of salt to Mexican style grilled corn with lots of yummy cheese and a creamy herby sauce.
 This recipe is an alternative way to have your grilled corn.
 <br>